seanken/ASE_LongRead/README.md

 For extracting gene level ASE from long read data we use ASEFromBam.nf (ASEFromBam.Revio.nf is the same, except has strand hard coded to 1).
 The options are:

 `--bam`: The input bam.
 Must be mapped to the reference and sorted by genomic position, and have CBC/UMI information as tags.
+Assumes has tp tag as in minimap2 output (the pipeline uses all primary alignments).

 `--gtf`: A gtf with information about the transcriptome.